ginnyintifa/PTMtopographer/README.md

 Note that the input parameter files we provide is ready to use if you follow the tutorial.

-In cases where you simply want to get your predicitons of new set of peptides, you may choose to use training peptides from PhosphoSite Plus.
+In cases where you simply want to get your predicitons of new set of peptides, you may choose to use training peptides from [PhosphoSitePlus](http://www.phosphosite.org/homeAction.action).
 We have downloaded the lastest version(May 2017) of some PTMs from PhosphoSite Plus and they are in the folder "peps_PSP"